v12technology/fluxtion/docs/sections/gettingstarted/tutorial-4.md

 }
 {% endhighlight %}

-# Adding event audit to the application
+## Custom Slf4f audit logger
+The default Fluxtion audit implementation uses java.util.logging as and audit logger, we are going to replace this with
+a custom audit logger that is implemented with Slf4J's logger.
+Logging events will be sent to this class and can be processed in any way the user wants.

-We are going to add a custom audit logger using SLf4J's simple logger to our application.
-First we create the custom logger.
+To create a custom logger we implement the LogRecordListener interface to create the custom logger.

 {% highlight java %}
 @Slf4j